 E.g. 20,000 MRP will give you 20,000 Hilton Honors points, which will in turn give you 2,400 Etihad Guest miles, bonus included.

-The same number of MRP will give you 6,600 Starpoints, which will give you 6,000 Etihad Guest miles (noting that there is a minimum transfer of 1,000 Starpoints).
+The same number of MRP will give you 6,600 Starpoints, which in turn converts to 6,600 Etihad Guest miles.

 On top of this, a 20,000 point transfer to Etihad Guest from SPG will also earn an additional 5,000 bonus miles – like with Starwood’s many other frequent flyer partners.